scheeloong/scheeloong.github.io/_contents/01-about.md

 I am passionate about Artificial Intelligence, specifically Machine Learning, as it helps me understand how learning works.

-I enjoy working with math and code.
+I enjoy working with applied math and code.

 # Undergraduate